-Cartegena, Colombia is a fantastic family-friendly destination on the edge of the Caribbean sea.
+Cartegena, Colombia is a fantastic family-friendly destination on the edge of the Caribbean Sea.
 A visit to Cartegena with kids includes colorful buildings, history, and of course, sunshine and beautiful beaches.
-This guide to Cartegena with kids includes what to do in Cartagena, where to eat, and where to stay to have the best family vacation.
+This guide to Cartegena with kids includes what to do in Cartagena, where to eat in both Old Town and Getsemani, and where to stay to have the best visit to Cartagena.
+Here’s everything you need to know to plan your Cartegena family vacation.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.